hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 A `azure_active_directory` block exports the following:

+* `admin_group_object_ids` - The list of Object IDs of Azure Active Directory Groups which have Admin Role on the Cluster (when using a Managed integration).

 * `client_app_id` - The Client ID of an Azure Active Directory Application.

+* `managed` - Is the Azure Active Directory Integration managed (also known as AAD Integration V2)?

 * `server_app_id` - The Server ID of an Azure Active Directory Application.